fawohlsc/azure-policy-testing/README.md

 ![Run the GitHub workflow](./docs/github-run-workflow.png)

-5. Alternatively, you can perform a code change on either the GitHub workflow, the policies or the tests in the main branch to trigger the workflow by continuous integration.
+5. Alternatively, you can perform a code change on either the GitHub workflow, policies, tests, or utils in the main branch to trigger the workflow by continuous integration.

 6. Anyways, the build status should be reflected in your repository as well: